dshetty100/Election_Analysis/README.md

-# Analysis of Election Audit
+# Analysis of the Election Audit

 ## Overview of the Project